WilliamSmithEdward/CMSSupervisorAutomation/README.md

 #### `Public Shared Sub RunSkillSummary(cms As CMSSupervisorConnection, access As MSAccessConnection, startDate As String, endDate As String)`

-This method is designed to process and insert skill summary reports into an MS Access database from the data extracted using a CMS Supervisor connection.
+This method is designed to process and insert skill summary reports into an MS Access database from the data extracted using a CMS server connection.

 * **cms**: CMSSupervisorConnection object.
 * **access**: MSAccessConnection object.